Our Business / Thermal Power StationsSeismic Countermeasures

 - *Forming Double-Deck for Floating Roof

-For earthquakes announced by public organizations like the Central Disaster Prevention Council, aseismic evaluation of important facilities for each power plant is performed and measures such as aseismic reinforcement are promoted to avoid long-term stoppages due to collapse and damages.
-In addition, if new knowledge such as the announcement of a newly predicted earthquake is obtained, necessary measures will be investigated after verifying the current seismic countermeasures.
+For earthquakes announced by public organizations like the Central Disaster Prevention Council, aseismic evaluation for important facilities for each power plant is performed and measures such as aseismic reinforcement are implemented to avoid long-term stoppage due to collapse and earth quake damage.
+In addition, when earthquake predictions are newly received, we will examine the validity of the existing earthquake countermeasures and consider necessary changes.

 [Main Facilities with Aseismic Reinforcement]